agaszmurlo/bdg-sequila/docs/source/integrations/integrations.rst

 Running on YARN
 ################
-Running SeQuiLa tools on non-kerberized(not secured) Hadoop cluster is pretty straighforward:
+Running SeQuiLa tools on non-kerberized(not secured) Hadoop cluster is pretty straightforward:

 .. code-block:: bash